pmknutsen/gnome-shell-sia/README.md

 * Create address to receive funds
 * Auto-start Sia daemon (requires `siad` to be found in path)
 * Sync and upload statistics
+* File icon emblems/overlays that indicate upload status

 ###Install
+Before you install, make sure you are running a recent version of Sia.
+This extension uses version numbers that match the latest version Sia which it has been tested for.
+Backward compatibility should be guaranteed after v0.5.0, but note that the extension is *no longer compatible with Sia v0.4.8 and older*.

 Download and run the `install.sh` script, then restart your GNOME desktop with `Alt+F2` and `r`.

 ```